-I make various versions of this Spicy Peanut-Lime Grilled Chicken Salad a lot in the summer.
+I make many similar dishes to this Spicy Grilled Chicken Salad with Thai Peanut Sauce dressing a lot in the summer.
 Especially since, chicken and peanut butter are two of the few higher protein foods my daughter will eat.
 She has been on a chicken kick lately, and selected chicken on her “talker” (tablet used as a communication device), along with several exclamations of “eat”, which is huge for her as she struggles with both autism and apraxia.

-I took her chicken scraped off most of the dressing and quickly popped it in a pan with some sweet Asian dressing, simmered it a minute, then re-plated.
+I took her chicken scraped off most of the thai peanut sauce and quickly popped it in a pan with some sweet Asian dressing, simmered it a minute, then re-plated.
 She deemed this acceptable and ate one of the tenders.
 All was well, or so I thought.
 After putting a couple items away, I went back to the dining table.
-I was greeted by a giggling child, and a chickenless salad… while the remainder of the reworked chicken sat neglected.
+I was greeted by a giggling child, and a chickenless salad at my setting… while the remainder of the reworked chicken sat neglected.
+She had eaten up the spicy grilled chicken on me.

 - 1 lb. chicken tenders or sliced chicken breast